tryrobot/assignment/readme.md

 ## Getting the report

+Report directory:
-Report directory contains the details about the book in a text file.
+contains the details about the book in a text file. contains the html file with the detailed report of test execution

 ## Author